Materials-Consortia/OPTIMADE/optimade.rst

     A human-readable description of the relationship between the unit and the remote resource, e.g., a "natural language description".

   - :field:`uri`: String.
-    A URI of the external resource.
+    A URI of the external resource (which MAY be a resolvable URL).

 Unrecognized keys in property definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~